jlbaez/ha-pseg/README.md

 ---

-**Note**: This integration requires the PSEG Long Island Automation Addon to function.
+**Note**: This integration requires the PSEG Automation Addon to function.
 The addon handles all browser automation and reCAPTCHA challenges automatically, making the integration much more user-friendly than previous versions.: